andreivirtosu/hardhat-multisigwallet/README.md

-# Basic Sample Hardhat NextJS Project
+# Hardhat Multisig Wallet

-This project demonstrates a full stack implementation of the Greeter.sol contract using HardHat, NextJS, Moralis, Tailwindcss.
+This project demonstrates a full stack implementation of a multisig wallet using HardHat

 Build
 ==================